 Of course, Microsoft isn’t a charity and the Adaptive Controller commands a premium over the regular controllers – weighing in at £75 over the usual price point for controllers of around £45 – but in comparison to many specialist pieces of equipment this is a relatively modest mark-up.

-Not only that, but apart from the large pads, it is still more about offering a way for hackers to better integrate with the Microsoft gaming platform than an end point in itself, but it should make the design and integration of custom controls far, far simpler than it has ever been – and this can only help make gaming more inclusive to people with physical challenges.
+Not only that, but apart from the large pads, it is still more about offering a way for hackers to better integrate with the Microsoft gaming platform than an end point in itself, but it should make the design and integration of custom controls far, far simpler than it has ever been – and this can only help make gaming more inclusive to disabled people.